iiiffi-e2/bell-registry/EMAIL_ENVIRONMENT_VARIABLES.md

+> Copyright © 2025 Bell Registry.
+All rights reserved.
+> Unauthorized copying, distribution, modification, or use is prohibited.
+> Proprietary and confidential.
+>

 # Email Environment Variables Configuration

 This document outlines the environment variables that need to be configured to replace hardcoded email addresses in the Bell Registry application.